Stock Market Scandals

 Major Madoff Investor Jeffry Picower Found Dead in Swimming Pool

-67-year old Jeffry Picower, who was reportedly a major beneficiary of the Bernard Madoff Ponzi scheme, was found dead at the bottom of his swimming pool on Sunday.
-Picower's body was discovered by his...
+Jeffry Picower, who was a major investor with Bernard Madoff, was found in the bottom of his swimming pool on Sunday morning.

 Raj Rajaratnam of Galleon Group Hedge Fund Arrested on Insider Trading Charges

-David Faber broke the news on CNBC earlier today that Raj Rajaratnam, founder of the Galleon Group hedge fund, had been arrested on insider trading charges.
+Raj Rajaratnam, who is the founder of the Galleon Group hedge fund, has been arrested on insider trading charges, along with five other prominent people.

 IMAX, LOCM Shares Influenced by Fake Press Releases